 On a daily basis, Morning Consult surveys over 5,000 registered voters across the United States.
 Along with 2020 presidential election data, Political Intelligence tracks the approval ratings for all governors, senators, House members, the president and more at the national, state and congressional district level.

 About the state-level data:

-Morning Consult conducted nearly 4 million surveys with registered U.S. voters from January 20, 2017, to November 30, 2019, to determine the approval ratings for President Donald Trump in each of the 50 states and Washington, D.C., for each month.
+Morning Consult conducted more than 4 million surveys with registered U.S. voters from January 20, 2017, through February 29, 2020, to determine the approval ratings for President Donald Trump in each of the 50 states and Washington, D.C., for each month.
 These results use a statistical technique called multilevel regression with post-stratification (MRP) to estimate state-level public opinion from the national survey data for a specific month.